ClickQuick/translate/README.md

 "Hello" = "Hello";
 "My name is" = "My name is";
 ```
-What base.strings should look like after you translate it to your language
+What base.strings should look like **after** you translate it to your language
 ```
 "Hello" = "Hola";
 "My name is" = "Mi nombre es"; ```

+## Uploading

+Once you have changed everything in the file, you will then fill out this Google Form.
+You will be asked for your email, name, and for the file to be uploaded.
+I will **not** publish your email, at all.
+It is only used so I can contact you after you have submitted your translation so I can thank you and let you know when it will be implemented into CQ.